Upload videos from URL

 - In the sharing settings, click Create Link if a shareable link hasn’t already been created.

-- Once the link is generated, click Copy Link.
-However, the default Dropbox link will not work directly with FastPix, as it links to a preview page and not the actual file.
+- After you generate the link, click Copy Link.
+However, the default Dropbox link does not work directly with FastPix, because it links to a preview page and not the actual file.

 - Modify the Dropbox link: To convert the link into a direct download link, change the end of the URL from dl=0 to dl=1.
-This will ensure FastPix can directly access the file for processing.
+This ensures FastPix can directly access the file for processing.

 For example, if your link looks like this